sedie/bayside/README.md

 Alternatively, the model can be run within an active R session using the specified run structure in `bayside.r`.

+**NOTE** Stan sampler is set to run with 4 chains on 4 cores in parallel.
+User should directly edit code in `code/model.r` to either dial up or dial down the number cores used for sampling.

 ### Choice of Priors

 As coded, the model uses largely default priors following the [Stan manual](http://mc-stan.org/documentation/).
-Changing priors must be done directly in the Stan code.
+Changing priors must be done directly in the Stan code `code/zip_count.stan`.

 ## Results

-**NOTE** It is recommended to load the model output object `load("data/dump/fit.data")` and check for convergence of sampling chains by typing the stan object name `fit` into the R console.
-Rhat values should be ~1.

 Relevant model output dumped into the `output/` directory includes:

+* `chain_sampling.txt`.
+Check for convergence of sampling chains (i.e., Rhat values ~= 1).
+If chains have not converged, please see **Stan fit** section in "Troubleshooting" below.
+Model results are unreliable if chains have not converged.

-* `fit.pdf` shows the observed description time series in black and sampled posterior simulations in blue
+* `cumulative_fit.pdf` shows the cumulative observed description time series in black and sampled posterior simulations in blue.

+* `count_fit.pdf` shows the observed description counts per year with the sampled posterior simulation counts in blue.

+* `regression.pdf` shows the observed description counts per year with the mean trend in description rate in black and the sampled posterior simulations for regression fits in blue.

 * `results.csv` is a table providing estimated long-term trends (i.e., the "slowdowns") and the forecasted number of species with credible intervals.

 ## Troubleshooting

 ### Stan fit

 There's no telling how long the chains will need to be to get good mixing.
 For 18 groups and ~6000 species over 256 years we found that 5000 iterations was sufficient.
 The code is set up to do 5000 iterations with 2500 for warmup.
-Modify iterations in `stan()` function call in `code/model.r`.
+Modify the number of iterations in `stan()` function call in `code/model.r`.

 ### Slow Plotting

-ggplot plots features much more slowly than base R. Thus, it can take `code/plot.r` a few minutes to generate the `output/fit.pdf` plot.
-The plotting script plots 200 simulation lines per group by default, but that parameter can easily be changed in the `PLOT MODEL FIT` block of `plot.r`.
+Depending  on the number of groups, plotting can take a few minutes.
+We use ggplot, which is slower than base R for plotting many features in the same device.
+The plotting script plots 200 simulation lines per group, but that parameter can easily be changed in the `PLOT MODEL FIT` block of `plot.r`.